 Trends and Latest Developments

 In recent years, the field of probability has witnessed significant advancements driven by the increasing availability of data and the development of powerful computational tools.
-One notable trend is the rise of Bayesian statistics, which provides a framework for updating probabilities based on new evidence.
+Also, one notable trend is the rise of Bayesian statistics, which provides a framework for updating probabilities based on new evidence.
 Bayesian methods are widely used in machine learning, artificial intelligence, and risk management.

 Tips and Expert Advice